Cases in Missouri: 494,697

 The Butler County Health Department is offering free Coronavirus testing weekly for Missouri residents.
-Scheduled Rapid Testing will be done on Monday's and Wednesdays by appointment only.
+Scheduled Rapid Testing will be done every Wednesday by appointment only.
 To schedule a test, please click the "Book Now", icon above.

 The Butler County Health Department is working with the MO Department of Health and Senior Services (DHSS) on distributing the COVID19 vaccinate to our area.